 Sure, fundraising for your nonprofit organization is the main reason you’re getting involved in social media.
 This makes it tempting to focus your posts on fundraising goals, asking donors, followers, and fans for money.
 Don’t.
 That type of activity is the easiest way to lose followers.

 The fewer followers you have, the fewer people your organization will reach.
 Instead, post updates, share stories and interact with your followers naturally.
 You can still ask for donations, but it should never be the primary purpose of your posts.

 Your followers are your biggest asset when it comes to raising money for your professional athlete nonprofit foundation.
 Don’t be afraid to ask them for help.
 Your followers each have a network of people that follow them on social media.

-When they post about your fundraising needs, their posts reach more people than yours alone can.
+When they post about your foundation and fundraising needs, their posts reach more people than yours alone can.
 You might just get donations from people clear across the country!

 Social media can be confusing and time-consuming.
-If you find yourself struggling to manage your social media accounts on top of running your athlete organization, get help.
+If you find yourself struggling to manage your social media accounts on top of running your athletes foundation, get help.
 Our experienced team understands how to make the most out of every social media post.
 Request a quote today.